How to monitor the status of Azure API Connections (Part III) – Using Automation Account and Logic App

 • On the Review + create page, review your settings, and then select Create to provision and deploy the Automation Account.

-Create Automation PowerShell runbook
+Create an Automation PowerShell runbook

 The next step is to create a PowerShell runbook.
 For that, you need to: